microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

         }
     ]
 ```
-This makes sure the declarative agent now gets to read documents in this SharePoint site specifically to help spice up the game.
+This widens declarative agent's knowledge to read documents in this SharePoint site specifically to help spice up the game.
 There is no limit to how many URLs you can add 💪🏼

 ### Step 3 :Upgrade app manifest

-Next, go to the file **appPackage/manifest.json** and upgrade the manifest version from "1.0.0"" to "1.0.1" so the changes are reflected.
+Next, go to the file **appPackage/manifest.json** and upgrade the manifest version from "1.0.0"" to "1.0.1" so the changes are reflected when you install.
-These manifest changes will make sure the sign-in url is correctly formed and sent to the user for consent.

 ### Step 4 :Test the app

-- To test the app go to the `Teams Toolkit` extension in `Visual Studio Code`.
+- To test the app go back to the `Teams Toolkit` extension in `Visual Studio Code`.
 This will open up the left pane.
 Under "LIFECYCLE" select "Provision" for packaging and installing the upgraded declarative agent to your own app catalog.

 - Go to Teams in browser [https://teams.microsoft.com/v2/](https://teams.microsoft.com/v2/) logged into your developer tenant.